MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

 ### <a name="morphophonology"></a>A.B.
 Morphophonology <a href="#table_of_contents">^</a>

 This section describes the assimilatory processes of the language that surface as a result of affixation and compounding.

-#### A.B.C.
-Nasal assimilation

-The following assimilatory processes occur when nasals immediately precede other consonants.

-- /m/ assimilates to \[n\] before dental consonants.
-- /n/ assimilates in place before all occlusives.
-Before postalveolar consonants, it it becomes postalveolar \[n̠\] rather than palatal \[ɲ\].
-- /nj/ and /ŋj/ simplify to \[ɲ\].

-#### A.B.C.
-Voicing of fricatives

-Both /s/ and /ʃ/ become voiced before voiced obstruents.
-Rather than voicing, coda /x/ is deleted in this position, so /ax/ + /bo/ is realized as \[a.bo\], /o.ge/ as \[og.ge\], etc.
+Because the limited phonotactics prevent consonant clusters, most common assimilatory processes such as nasal assimilation do not occur.
+The only process that can be observed in a kind of sibilant harmony that is present throughout the language.

 #### A.B.C.
 Sibilant harmony